-This guidebook is an important resource that stresses the value and practicality of the Earth Charter as an educational tool.
+This guidebook is an important resource that stresses the values and practicality of the Earth Charter as an educational tool.
 It explains strategies of how to make the Earth Charter relevant and accessible to youth of different ages.
-It is a good resource for teachers and other leaders, which includes lesson and activity plans built around many principles of the Earth Charter.
+It is a good resource for teachers and other leaders, which includes lessons and activity plans built around many principles of the Earth Charter.

 The guidebook includes sample lesson plans for: Creative Arts, Language and Literature, Foreign Languages, History, Social Sciences - Philosophy/ Society/Ethics/ Religion, Mathematics, Economics, Science - Biology, and Environmental Science/Technology.
 These lesson plans can be found on pages 25-33 respectively.
-To access the guidebook click this link: http://www.earthcharterinaction.org/invent/details.php?id=260.